Skip to content

 A0 | Secret Root Stealth

-Claim: a secret subtree can be readable by path while its root is invisible.
+A secret subtree can be fully readable by its complete path, while its root remains completely invisible.

 ts

-// secret branch blobs are stored, but not mirrored to public index
+// Secret branches are stored internally but never mirrored to the public index

 private setBranchBlob(scope: SemanticPath, blob: EncryptedBlob) {